pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Da7 1023 Kubernetes Issues

+Today I had a problem with Kubernetes of those problems that when you have the logs do not help at all, well in the end I could solve it, but I left an important lesson document things well for next time.

 ##### Day 1022 Infrastructure as a Code

 This concept is still not very clear to me in my morning reading of my book on microservices I studied it a little, but I didi not manage to clarify it I think I will have to investigate a little more on my own.

 ##### Day 1021 Headache and Code